-When we are instructed in a case, there are a number of avenues that we scrutinise which include but are not limited to:
+When we take on a case, there are a number of aspects that we will scrutinise which include:

-- The police station procedure conducted by the officers involved in your case.
-It is vital that some aspects of the procedure are conducted correctly and we often find serious breaches in procedure that result in an acquittal
+- The procedure conducted by the officers involved in your case.
+It is vital that some aspects of the procedure are conducted correctly and we often find breaches that result in an acquittal

 - The equipment used to breathalyse you.
 There are 3 different machines used to breathalyse suspects in the UK and we work alongside the leading experts who specialise in each device.
 Together we have found ways to challenge the reliability of the device used and often find that the equipment is poorly maintained.